Criminal trial and appeal lawyer | violence, sexual and drug charges

 Lead counsel in an appeal heard in the Court of Appeal.

 H was charged with murder.
-The High Court declined to suppression H’s name, address, occupation or identifying particulars.
+The High Court refused to suppression H’s name, address, occupation or identifying particulars.

-Successfully appealed the High Court’s decision and ensured my client’s details remained suppressed until the jury’s verdict.
+Successfully appealed the High Court’s decision.
+My client’s details remained suppressed until trial.

 Haunui v The Queen [2020] NZSC 153, [2021] 1 NZLR 189 (SC)